Electric Vehicle Tax Credits and Rebates Explained

 Tesla sold 200,000 cars in July 2018 so Tesla buyers will be eligible to receive an $1,875 credit cars bought through the end of the 2019 year, after which it will expire completely.
 General Motors (which makes Chevrolet cars) sold its 200,000th car in the fourth quarter of 2018.
 The federal tax credit for Chevrolet EVs is $1,875 for cars bought until March 31, 2020, at which point it will expire.
 Of the car manufacturers in our program, Nissan is next in line to hit the 200,000-car-mark, but it's unclear when that will occur.
 We'll update this page as we learn more, but you can find a good summary of where each car manufacturer stands here.

 Keep that in mind as you decide on which EV to buy or lease.
 It's an important consideration if you're waiting a few years to buy or if you prefer to lease now and buy later, with an eye towards getting an EV that is even better than what’s available today.
-We can expect quality improvements and several more choices by 2020, but it’s anyone’s guess at what an EV will cost then and what federal incentives will be available.
+We can expect quality improvements and several more choices in the early 2020s, but it’s anyone’s guess at what an EV will cost then and what federal incentives will be available.

 Edmunds Guide for Federal Tax Incentives